Peter O'Mara: Biography

 O'Mara moved to Munich, Germany in late 1981 and quickly established himself as one of the most versatile guitarists and composers in Europe.
 In 1982 he invited Australian saxophonist Dale Barlow to join him for a four-week tour of Germany and Austria.
 Peter had been able to secure Wayne Darling on bass and Bill Elgart on drums.
 The success of this project lead to the creation of a trio "Sundial" which performed regularly until 1990, also including tours with Kenny Wheeler as special guest.
 In 1985 Peter was invited by jazz bassist Detlev Beier to join the faculty of the Kontaktstudium at the Hochschule für Musik und Theater Hamburg as well as jazz workshops in Ibbenbüren and Bielefeld.
 It was here that he met trumpeter Uli Beckerhoff who soon involved Peter in various projects including the International Skoda All Star Band as well as an annual workshop in Trier, featuring musicians like Norma Winstone, Maria Pia De Vito, John Taylor, John Marshall, Matthias Nadolny and Bruno Castellucci.
 Another important contact was Austrian bassist Adelhard Roidinger with whom Peter performed in a variety of settings from duo to quintet.
 In late 1989 Adelhard asked Peter to join the faculty at the Bruckner University in Linz, Austria.
 In 1992 another teaching position presented itself, this time at the Richard Strauss Conservatorium in Munich, later becoming part of the Hochschule Für Musik und Theater.
 Peter holds tenured professorships at both of these institutions.
-In 1990 a chance meeting with saxophonist and composer Klaus Doldinger lead to him being invited to join the legendary Jazz-Rock group Passport where he performed for over 25 years, touring Europe a number of times as well as South Africa, Brazil, Morocco and New Zealand.
+In 1990 a chance meeting with saxophonist and composer Klaus Doldinger led to Peter being invited to join the legendary Jazz-Rock group Passport where he played for over 25 years, touring Europe a number of times as well as South Africa, Brazil, Morocco and New Zealand.
 As of late 2019 he is again performing occasionally with the group.
 Another opportunity came in 1999 when he was asked to join the legendary Jazz-Rock group "United Jazz and Rock Ensemble" where he also contributed two compositions to the group's cd "X".

-On 9 December 2022, his 65th birthday, Peter presented a concert of his compositions arranged for big band at the Jazzclub Unterfahrt which he had composed and arranged during the Covid lockdown.
-The success of this project led to a number of similar concerts in other cities as well as a workshop at Sydney Conservatorium.
-In the years since Peter has toured Australia and New Zealand performing with local musicians like Mike Nock, Paul Williamson, Miroslav Bukovsky, Nick Haywood, Brett Hirst, Jonathan Zwartz, Hamish Stuart and Andrew Gander.
-In April 2025 Peter was invited by ABC Jazz to be Artist In Residence where he recorded some original compositions as well as presenting songlists of recordings that had inspired him as a musician.